kyverno/kyverno/test/conformance/kuttl/validate/clusterpolicy/standard/audit/configmap-context-lookup/README.md

 ## Expected Behavior

-Policy report is generated properly.
+Policy is created successfully and the report is generated properly.

 ## Reference Issue(s)